 - The bewitchingly beautiful invertebrate making its appearance next in this compendium of Spectacular Halloween-Appropriate Species is the White Witch Moth.

-- Perhaps most notably, the term it’s known by serves as the common name for one of the largest Lepidoptera in the world.
-The marvelous insect also goes by a somewhat less pronounceable scientific name.
-That’s the difficult term Thysania agrippina.
+- Perhaps most notably, the three word term serves as the common name for one of the largest Lepidoptera in the world.
+This marvelous insect also holds several other general titles, though.
+These include the optional terms of Ghost Moth and Great owlet moth.

-- That’s partly due to a significant reduction of its natural habitat.
-Sadly, that further holds true throughout the entirety of its range.
+- That’s at least partially due to a significant reduction of its natural habitat.
+Sadly, that further holds true throughout the entirety of its established range.
 It must also be considered to be at risk due to the effects of climate change, though.
 In that it mirrors many other creatures.

 White Witch Moth Physical Description

-The first thing the majority of individuals notice about the extraordinary White Witch Moth is its incredible beauty.
-That fact’s certainly understandable, of course.
-However, the lovely Lepidoptera also equally deserves attention for its extremely large size.
+The first thing the majority of those individuals who spot it notice about the extraordinary White Witch Moth is its incredible beauty.
+That fact’s certainly quite understandable, of course.
+However, the lovely Lepidoptera also equally deserves full attention for its extremely large size.

-Its wings can reach a span of as much as 12 in (30 cm).
-Overall, the upper side of the wings of both genders displays a creamy white or light brown in color.
-Several black and brown lines further zigzag across the wings.
+Its wings frequently reach a span measuring as much as 12 in (30 cm).
+Overall, the upper side of the wings of both sexes displays either a creamy white or light brown in color.
+Several black and brown lines additionally zigzag across the wings.
 The underneath, however, appears differently.

-This part of the wings mainly shows a violet-black, along with white spots and markings.
+This part of the large yet delicate wings mainly shows a vivid violet-black, along with white spots and markings.
 The males of the White Witch Moth, though, tend to have more patterns, as well as a white spot on the forewings.
 This minor difference is what visually distinguishes the genders.

 - Kingdom: Animalia